 Running Standard ML

-Type ``sml'' from the shell.
-This puts you into the interactive system.
-The top level prompt is ``-'', and the secondary prompt (printed when input is incomplete) is ``=''.
-If you get the secondary prompt when you don't expect it, typing ``; return'' will often complete your input, or typing your interrupt character (e.g., control-C) will cancel your input and return to the ML top level.
+Type sml from the shell (command line).
+This puts you into the interactive system or “REPL”.
+The top level prompt is “-”, and the secondary prompt (printed after a newline when the input is incomplete) is “=”.
+If you get the secondary prompt when you don’t expect it, typing ; return will often complete your input, or typing the interrupt character (normally, control-C) will cancel your current input and return to the SML top level.

-If ``sml'' doesn't work, ask where sml has been installed on your machine and use the appropriate path name or redefine your PATH environment variable.
+If the command sml doesn’t work, ask where sml has been installed on your machine and use the appropriate full path name or redefine your Unix PATH environment variable to include the directory containing the sml command.

 Interactive input

-Input to the top level interpreter (i.e., declarations and expressions) must be terminated by a semicolon (and carriage return) before the system will evaluate it.
+Input to the top level interpreter (i.e., declarations and expressions) must be terminated by a semicolon followed by a carriage return before the system will evaluate it.
 The system then prints out a response indicating the effect of the evaluation.
-Expressions are treated as implicit declarations of a standard variable it.
+Expressions are treated as implicit declarations of a standard variable named it.
 For example,

-This means that the value of the last top level expression evaluated can be referred to using the variable ``it.''
+This means that the value of the last top level expression evaluated can be referred to using the variable it.
+But remember that it will be redefined after evaluating the next top-level expression.
+Top-level declarations do not redefine it.

 Interrupting compilation or execution

-Typing the interrupt character (typically control-C) should interrupt the compiler and return you to top level.
+Typing the interrupt character (normally control-C) should interrupt the compiler and return you to top level.
+Sometimes you may have to type it twice.

-Typing control-D (EOF) at top level will cause an exit to the shell (or the parent process from which sml was run).
-One can also terminate by calling OS.Process.exit(OS.Process.success).
+Typing control-D (EOF) at top level will cause an exit to the shell (or to the parent process from which the sml command was run).
+One can also terminate the interactive session by calling OS.Process.exit(OS.Process.success).

 Loading ML source text from a file